yarwest/DiscordBot/readme.md

 Where BOTID is the ID of the newly created bot.

+This project requires you to install Python and libffi which can be done with apt-get ```sudo apt-get install python3-dev libffi-dev```

-Additionally you will need to install the Discord API Python wrapper.
-This can be done via pip using the following command ```python3 -m pip install -U discord.py```
+Additionally you will need to install the Discord API Python wrapper and PyNaCl.
+This can be done via pip using the following command ```python3 -m pip install -U discord.py[voice] PyNaCl```

 ### Configuration